 - Always combined with other fibers

 - Resists pilling and abrasion

 Advantages of Lycra fabric

 Lycra comes with a plethora of advantages, that makes it a pleasure to wear and gives the wearer many benefits.
 When you blend Lycra with other fibers, there are even more advantages.

-Lycra material is very popular in clothing and sportswear, since it is lightweight and breathable.
+Lycra material is very popular in clothing and sportswear since it is lightweight and breathable.
 It is also extremely comfortable, as it gives you support while remaining flexible.
-Another advantage for wearing Lycra is that it is moisture wicking.
+Another advantage of wearing Lycra is that it is moisture wicking.
 The material dries very quickly, making it an ideal choice for athletic and swimwear.